Jimxthy/LOLPredMdl/README.md

 Name: Jimmy Huang

 # Introduction
 My dataset is all of the professional League of Legends games played in 2022.
 The original dataset has 12 rows for each game that was played, 10 rows for each player and 2 rows for each team summary.
 There are over 100 columns in the data frame, including columns about the pick and bans during the drafting phase, information about the total gold each player earned and the total gold, and others.
+There are 148,992 rows in the full dataset.
 Competetive League of Legends is really popular, and players have several favorite teams.
 It would be nice if we could predict whether our favorite teams would win.

 The columns that I am interested in are `'side'`, `'league'`, `'firstdragon'`, `'golddiffat15'`, `'xpdiffat15'`, `'csdiffat15'`, `'killsat15'`, `'teamkills'`, `'firstbaron'`, `'firstherald'`, `'heralds'`, `'elementaldrakes'`, `'barons'`, `'elders'`, and `'result'`.
 Here is a description for those columns: